Thank you for choosing TriStar Summit for your healthcare needs.

 • You may bring your glasses, dentures, hearing aids, etc., but the hospital cannot be responsible for breakage or loss of items kept in your room.

 Your doctor arranges for your admission, decides what tests and procedures you receive, prescribes your medications and diet in the hospital, and decides when you are ready to be discharged.
-It is important that you understand your healthcare, so we encourage you to have discussions with your doctor while you are here.
+It is important that you discuss your care with your doctor while you are hospitalized.

 Make sure your doctor has called the hospital to order the procedure.
 Or, if the doctor gives the order to you, be sure to bring it with you when you report for testing.